mkruisbrink/mkruisbrink.github.io/_stack/make.md

 title: "Make"
 excerpt: "Build workflows and automatie differents part of your business to your heart's extent.
 A visual 'no-code' builder to integrate the tools you use in your business with near-endless capacity."
 header:
-  overlay_image: /assets/images/stack/make/scenarios.jpg
-  overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background
   teaser: assets/images/stack/make/make-homepage.jpg
   # overlay_color: "#f0f" #Make primary colour
   # actions: